ssoham/Q0Measurement/README.md

 2) Plugs the dLL/dt from the heater run into the calibration curve to get a heat load

-    - If that back-calculated heat load is not equal to the heat put on the heaters, finds that offset
+    - If that back-calculated heat load is not equal to the heat added to the heaters during the run, finds that offset

 3) Plugs the dLL/dt from the RF run into the calibration curve to get a heat load